gqrx-sdr/gqrx/README.md

 ====

 Gqrx is an experimental software defined radio receiver implemented using GNU Radio and the Qt GUI toolkit.
 Currently it works on Linux and Mac and supports the following devices:
-- Funcube Dongle Pro (and Pro+ with latest gr-osmosdr)
+- Funcube Dongle Pro and Pro+
 - RTL2832U-based DVB-T dongles (rtlsdr)
 - OsmoSDR
 - USRP
 - HackRF Jawbreaker
+- basically any device supported by gr-osmosdr library

 Gqrx can operate as a traditional AM/FM/SSB receiver outputting audio or as an FFT-only instrument.